 The YMCA’s childcare assistance programs provide each child a warm and supportive environment in which to grow.
 We meet the needs of each child with experiences that foster development and a sense of self-esteem.
 Programs strive to develop the total child, with particular emphasis on educational, physical, emotional and social skills necessary for success in the coming school years.

 Our before and after school programs are full of activities that parents and kids love.
 Our staff members go through rigorous training to ensure we are providing children with safe, positive experiences.
 Learn more or register today!

 Free Kids Zone option while you work out

-- Kids Zone (6 months – 5 years & 5 – 12 years) – Participants will get together to move, play, explore and have tons of fun!
+- Kids Zone Participants will get together to move, play, explore and have tons of fun!
 Activities will include fitness games to get your kids moving, and enrichment activities like play-doh, crafts, Legos and more.
 Check our branch pages for hours by location.
 This program is included in your YMCA family membership.

 Is it time for your toddler to get their first school experience?
 Because this is a critical time in your child’s life, our preschool programs at the Western and Central YMCA locations focus on the development of the whole child and equip toddlers with essential skills for life-long learning.
 Our staff are trained especially for this delicate and inquisitive age and are required to attend numerous training sessions throughout the year.
 For location-specific details, click on the links below.